Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AHave you.

-Speaker AIt's just obviously we.
+Speaker AIt's just obviously We.

 Speaker AWe help raise money for other charities.